 To see examples of the breast augmentation results you can expect when you choose the Portland Plastic Surgery Group, please visit our before-and-after photo gallery.

-If you would like to learn more about breast augmentation or schedule an appointment with a breast surgeon here in Portland, Oregon, please contact us online or call (503) 292-9200.
+If you would like to learn more about breast augmentation or schedule an appointment with a breast surgeon here in Portland, Oregon, please request a consultation online or call (503) 292-9200.